varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 }
 ```

-Customers get the library as a Bower or npm package.
+Customers get the library as a bower or npm package.
 When they need a new icon to be in the set, they might request this
 and wait for the package to update.
-As usual, the fastest way to get something happening is to do this yourself.
+As usual, the fastest way to get something happened is to do this yourself.
 So, it
 possible to contribute and even release yourself.
 But still any further change would need you to go through the
 development process.

 ### Atomic and buildable

 Often you need to divide into smaller pieces in order to make things more mantainable.
-The same with icons.
+The same goes with icons.
 In the
 library we changed it so that the source is now a set of SVG files:

 ```